 - You can even read the first few pages of the new SEO Books on Amazon.

 Here is what is going on.
-The topic of SEO have a legacy of being technical, fussy, and tactical.
-And since driving traffic to your website is no longer exclusively techical or fussy, these fastidious experts struggle to find their voice now that the subject has changed.
+The topic of SEO has a legacy of being technical, fussy, and tactical.
+And since driving traffic to your website is no longer exclusively technical or fussy, these fastidious experts struggle to find their voice now that the subject has changed.
 They want to make things complicated, but it’s not complicated.

 Today, driving traffic to your website isn’t technical or fussy at all.
 It’s tactical, yes, but it’s fun and rewarding.
 It’s human!
 It’s something that you can get excited about.
 So let’s stop wasting time and money by putting SEO in the middle of your digital strategy.

 This brings us to my final point.
 We’ll talk about it in our final blog.